Skip to content

 Learn about how much cash you can travel with here.

-Swap your British pounds to Maldivian rufiyaa with us for a smooth transaction and quick delivery right to your door
+Convert your British pounds to Maldivian rufiyaa with us for a seamless transaction and quick delivery right to your doorstep

-Or pop into our travel money shop near Heathrow to buy Maldivian rufiyaa in the UK at the same great Maldivian rufiyaa exchange rate.
+Or pop into our travel money shop near Heathrow to buy Maldivian rufiyaa in the UK at the same great Maldives money exchange rate for your GBP to MVR conversion.

 Exchange your Maldives currency to GBP with us for a great rate, ensuring you’re not out of pocket.
 Convert Maldivian rufiyaa to pounds now.